Skip to main content

 Add to Vector Store actionSends selected posts to a vector target.

-1. Select Vector DB: Pinecone or Qdrant.
+1. Select Vector DB: Pinecone, Qdrant, or Chroma.

 2. Select the index or collection.